kellytdunn/Data-Science-Class/README.md

 # Data-Science-Class
-Labs for the IBM Data Science Certificate
+Labs for the IBM Data Science Certificate on Coursera